eclipse-openj9/openj9/test/docs/OpenJ9TestUserGuide.md

 * implementation the test fails against (JDK_IMPL)
 * SDK build that was used by the test (in the console output of the Jenkins job, there is java -version info and a link to the SDK used)

 A specific example, [Issue 6555](https://github.com/eclipse-openj9/openj9/issues/6555) Test_openjdk13_j9_sanity.system_ppc64le_linux TestIBMJlmRemoteMemoryAuth_0 crash
 we get the following info (captured in the name of the issue):
 * TARGET = TestIBMJlmRemoteMemoryAuth_0
 * BUILD_LIST = system
 * JDK_VERSION = 13
-* JDK_IMPL = openj9 (its implied if the failure was found in openj9 testing at ci.eclipse.org/openj9)
+* JDK_IMPL = openj9 (its implied if the failure was found in openj9 testing at OpenJ9's Jenkins)
 * Jenkinsfile = openjdk_ppc64le_linux (corresponds to platform to run on)

 Since only a link to the Jenkins job was provided in the example issue 6555, we do not have java -version info, we will have to go to the job link to find out the exact SDK build, though it may be sufficient just to rerun the test with the latest nightly build to reproduce.
 Given those pieces of information, we have enough to try and rerun this test, either in a Grinder job in Jenkins, or locally on a machine (on the same platform as the test failure).

 For more details on launching a Grinder job, you can see these instructions on [how to run a grinder job](https://github.com/AdoptOpenJDK/openjdk-tests/wiki/How-to-Run-a-Grinder-Build-on-Jenkins).

 To try and reproduce the failure locally, please check out this [wiki for guidance on reproducing failures locally](https://github.com/eclipse-openj9/openj9/wiki/Reproducing-Test-Failures-Locally) for details.